Patagonia, Argentina – Chile

 Patagonia’s got some treks that are famous worldwide:

-• The W Trek (Torres del Paine): You trek for several days to see the top sights of the park.
+• The W Trek (Torres del Paine): You trek for several days to see the park’s top sights.

-• Laguna Torre (Fitz Roy): Hike this trail to get awesome vistas of ice and mountain tops.
+• Laguna Torre (Fitz Roy): Hike this trail for excellent ice and mountain top vistas.

 Glacier Exploration

-Alongside Perito Moreno, tourists have the chance to check out some other cool glaciers, for instance:
+Alongside Perito Moreno, tourists have the chance to check out some other incredible glaciers, for instance:

 • Viedma Glacier: The big one in Argentina.